 High up in the Phoenix Mountains of China’s southeastern Guangdong province is where one might find Duck Shit Oolong.
-Year-round, these mountains are surrounded by fog and rain, creating perfect moist conditions for the soil to promote this special tea’s growth.
+Year-round, these mountains are surrounded by fog and rain, creating ideal moist conditions that promote the growth of this special tea.

-The mountain continuously attracts many tourists traveling not only for the scenic views but also in search of this intriguing Phoenix Oolong Tea.
+The mountain continues to attract tourists, not only for its scenic views but also of the intriguing Phoenix Oolong Tea.

 What Makes Dan Cong Oolong Tea Special?

 "Dan Cong" means "single bush”.
-A Dan Cong “garden” is quite different from a typical tea garden.
-Most tea gardens are made up of short tea bushes which grow in rows, and look almost identical to one another.
+A Dan Cong “garden” differs from a typical tea garden.
+Most tea gardens consist of short tea bushes planted in rows and look almost identical to one another.
 What makes Dan Cong tea bushes special is their wild nature.
-No Dan Cong bush is like the other.
-Furthermore these "bushes" are more like trees, being much taller than the typical tea bush, sometimes reaching 16 ft in height!
-A Dan Cong Oolong tea garden looks more like the original tea gardens of many centuries back and is a sight of its own.
+Furthermore, these "bushes" are more like trees, being much taller than the typical tea bush, sometimes reaching 16 ft in height!
+A Dan Cong Oolong tea garden looks more like the original tea gardens of many centuries ago and is a sight of itself.

 Ya Shi Xiang (Duck Shit Aroma) Oolong is a variety of Dan Cong Oolongs.
 DanCong, literally translated as "single bush", is a special group of oolong tea varieties, cultivated only in the Phoenix Mountains.
-The most famous Dan Cong Oolong varieties are classified according to their aroma type.
+The most famous Dan Cong Oolong varieties are classified by aroma type.

 Some well-known varieties of Dan Cong Oolong Tea are: